hoffmangroup/segtools/doc/segtools.rst

      --replot            Load data from output tab files and regenerate plots instead of recomputing data
      --noplot            Do not generate plots
+     --no-factor         Do not separate data into different factors

    Aggregation options:
      -m MODE, --mode=MODE